rashidabengali/sei33-homework/readme.md

 3. Submit Your Homework

 #### Repository Setup
-You only need to do this once, not every time you're submitting homework!
+You only need to do this once, not every time you're submitting homework!!

 - **Fork this repository**
   - 'Forking' creates a personal, 'forked' copy of this repository on your Github account